GLOBAL MARKETS-European stocks reach record highs on hopes virus is peaking

 "There are some hopes that the peak of virus may be on the horizon, but we are still quite cautious," said TD Securities' European Head of Currency Strategy Ned Rumpeltin.
 "We are still pretty far from the all clear ... and we just don't know what the macroeconomic impacts are going to be."

+Wall Street was pointing up again, before one of Federal Reserve Chairman Jerome Powell's twice-yearly updates to Congress .N European Central Bank President Christine Lagarde was also due to speak at 1600 GMT.

+The focus remained on the coronavirus spread.
+China now has more than 42,000 confirmed cases in China; 319 cases have been recorded in 24 other countries, according to World Health Organization and Chinese health officials.

-In China, factories were slow to reopen after an extended Lunar New Year break, leading analysts at JPMorgan to again downgrade forecasts for growth this quarter.
+Chinese factories have been slow to reopen after an extended Lunar New Year break, leading analysts at JPMorgan to again downgrade forecasts for growth this quarter.

 "The coronavirus outbreak completely changed the dynamics of the Chinese economy," they said in a note.